 Data compiled by the National Coalition of Anti-Violence Programs — which counts the San Francisco group among its members — show national numbers to be considerably higher, from 1,486 incidents in 2006 to 1,833 the following year.

-The national group's figures are based on incidents reported to them by victims; the FBI figures draw from crimes police classified as a hate
+The national group's figures are based on incidents reported to them by victims; the FBI figures draw from crimes police classified as a hate crime.
+The disparity highlights what is generally agreed as an underreporting of hate crimes based on the victim's sexual orientation.

 "The only way we know about (the Richmond) case is because of the bravery of the survivor coming out," Virago said.
 "Hatred and bias are a routine occurrence for many LGBT people."